-2. Draw your AOI: Once you have zoomed in on AOI, click the polygon button [TM] at the top center of the map.
-Next, use your mouse and click to define the corners of your polygon as shown in Figure 6 below.
+2. Draw your Area of Interest (AOI): Once you have zoomed in on your area of interest (AOI), click the polygon button at the top center of the map.
+Next, use your mouse and click to define the corners of your polygon as shown in Figure 4(c) below.
 After drawing the field, a pop-up box will appear where the user will enter the name of the AOI as shown below.
 Enter name of the field and click OK.
-As the user enters the name, it will replace the default name in the text box for the field as shown in Figure 7.
+As the user enters the name, it will replace the default name in the text box for the field as shown in Figure 4(d).
 For the remainder of the program, the field name entered will refer to the selected location.
 You may create multiple AOIs/fields for your project with separate names.
 Simply click on the polygon button again and create additional AOIs.
-Once the user clicks OK, the field location will be highlighted as shown in Figure 7.
+Once the user clicks OK, the field location will be highlighted as shown in Figure 4(d).